• Skip to primary navigation

 • Add any stir-ins such as chopped nuts, coconut, and flavored chips.

-♥ The key to the creaming method is getting the butter and sugar as light and fluffy as possible.
+♡ The key to the creaming method is getting the butter and sugar as light and fluffy as possible!

 Using a mixer always makes this task easy as the mixer quickly incorporates air to make the mixture light and fluffy.
-If you take your time and let your mixer work the butter and sugar at least 5 minutes, you will see the mixture become lighter in color and fluffier in texture.
+If you take your time and let your mixer work the butter and sugar for at least 5 minutes, you will see the mixture become lighter in color and fluffier in texture.
 If you do not have a mixer, you can use a spoon followed by a whisk.
 It will just take a little longer and will give you a good workout.

 If you choose to go completely old school and mix by hand, follow up with a whisk to get some air incorporated.
 Just be aware that the texture of your bake will be denser, but just as delicious!